Go Back Email LinkDownload PDF

 Home canning, jars and kettle.

-• Process: Transfer the coarsely chopped onions, bell peppers, and hot peppers to a food processor.
+• Transfer the coarsely chopped onions, bell peppers, and hot peppers to a food processor.
 Pulse until finely chopped.

 Preparing corn relish in the food processor.